 The success of the program has continued as DMS and PHCC-IA maintain their partnership and work together in striving for excellence in their apprenticeship program.
 Board response to the continued management of the Apprenticeship Program by DMS continues to be positive and the board and committee have praised DMS for their work with the program.

 Whether you know what you want or would like to hear more about what Diversified Management Services can offer, it all begins the same way—with a simple act of reaching out.
-Please contact us with any questions and we’ll be sure to respond.
+Please feel free to use our contact form with any questions and we’ll be sure to respond.